-From a recent letter to his younger brother,
+From a recent letter to his younger brother, T. L.:

 "It seems as if the war would go on forever.
-I am looking for at least four years more of it, and so awfully boresome; almost like being in prison.
+I am looking for at least four years more of it, and I am wondering if I can bear-up through it-it is so awfully boresome; almost like being in prison, isn't it?